intona/json-parser/README.md

   compiler, change MAX_ALIGN to 8 (or 1 if your target CPU supports fast unaligned accesses) and remove the asserts.
 Adapting to C89 will be harder.
 - json_out.c (not required by the parser) uses stdio's vsnprintf() to format numbers.
-A sufficiently non-bloated libc for embedded use is here: https://github.com/mpaland/printf/
+A sufficiently non-bloated printf for embedded use is here: https://github.com/mpaland/printf/
   (This does not correctly format floats as of this writing.)